-The Melbourne Grand Prix Circuit is a street circuit, based around the Melbourne suburb of Albert Park.
+The Albert Park Grand Prix Circuit is a street circuit, based around the Melbourne suburb of Albert Park.
 Being a street circuit, for nine months of the year the roads/circuit can be driven along by ordinary vehicles.

 The Australian Grand Prix is usually the curtain raiser to the Formula One Season.
 The circuit has been hosting the Australian Grand Prix since 1996, when it replaced the Adelaide Street Circuit and is due to continue hosting the race until 2023 at the least.

 Location & Travel to Albert Park Grand Prix Circuit

 The circuit is based around the Albert Park Lake, a few kilometres to the south of Melbourne CBD.